-A fig spinach salad full of the sweet fruit, blue cheese, roasted acorn squash and candied pecans.
+A fig salad full of spinach, figs, blue cheese, roasted acorn squash and candied pecans, all tossed in a balsamic dressing.
+A unique fall salad option!

 I think that figs may be my absolute favorite fruit.
 Part of the appeal is that they’re one of the few fruits left that are truly seasonal so it’s a treat when the figs start popping up in the stores.
 I saw these giant containers of figs at the store and knew that I’d better buy them before they were gone – and the store actually sold out of them by the next day, I guess there are a lot of fig lovers around here!
 This fig spinach salad pairs the delectable fruit with roasted acorn squash, candied pecans and blue cheese for a healthy dish that’s sure to become a fall favorite.